 The total of all aid a student receives cannot exceed the cost of attendance.
-Should a student receive funds above the cost of attendance, as determined by the Office of Student Financial Aid(OSFA), their Banneker/Key Scholarship will be reduced.
-A Banneker/Key Scholar who also serves as a Resident Assistant (RA) will receive a reduced Banneker/Key Scholarship as the room, and board charges will be offset from their cost of attendance.
+Should a student receive funds above the cost of attendance, as determined by OSFA, their Banneker/Key Scholarship will be reduced.
+A Banneker/Key Scholar who also serves as a Resident Assistant (RA) will receive a reduced Banneker/Key Scholarship as the housing and food charges will be offset by their cost of attendance.

 OSFA reserves the right to reduce a student's Banneker/Key Scholarship at any time if it is discovered that they received additional funding above the cost of attendance.